-Massanutten Regional Library announces its fifth annual Altered Books Competition.
-Entry forms and discarded books may be currently picked up for the contest at any MRL library.
-Entry forms and the altered book artwork are due by 12 noon on Tuesday, April 2, at the Main Branch in downtown Harrisonburg.
+.
+Discarded books can be obtained at the Main Branch.
+Entry forms and the altered book artwork are due by 12 noon on Tuesday, April 1, at the Main Branch in downtown Harrisonburg.

 Altered books give new life, artistic purpose, and meaning to used, old, or abandoned books.
 People traditionally think of books as works of literary art.
 Through altered book projects, books transform into works of visual art as well.

 The altered books exhibits will be displayed in a gallery at MRL Main and visitors will have the opportunity to vote for their top three favorite entries during library operating hours April 3-5 and again on Friday evening April 4 from 5-7 pm in conjunction with the First Friday Celebration sponsored by the Arts Council of the Valley.